 For 2019, every cat licence purchased will include an optional microchip.

 The fine for not having a valid pet licence is $250...which is a lot more than the licence fee!
 All cats and dogs over 6 months of age — even indoor pets — must be licensed and you need to renew your pet licence every 12 months.
 As of 2019, you can also choose to renew your pet licence for 2 years.

 In addition to keeping your pet safe, your licence fees pay for a lot of important things.
 By licensing you are:

 - Providing food, shelter, medical care and enrichment for approximately 6,000 lost pets and stray animals each year

 - Supporting local rescues and shelters

-- Providing emergency first-aid veterinary care to injured pets
+- Providing emergency first-aid veterinary care to injured lost and stray animals

 - Maintaining Edmonton's off-leash parks